syncliteio/SyncLite/docs/get-started.md

 ## Step 5 — Staging Storage Options

-Configure `local-data-stage-directory` in `synclite_logger.conf` for local or NFS staging.
+Configure `local-data-stage-directory` in `synclite.conf` for local or NFS staging.
 For remote staging, set the appropriate properties in the same config file:

 | Staging Backend | Docker helper |